Setting goals sounds simple – just write them down and go for it. But in reality this is not as easy as it seems.

 Why do people fear success?

-Fear of success often stems from the unknown changes that success can bring.
-It may involve new responsibilities, expectations, or stepping out of one’s comfort zone.
+Its weird but people fear success because of the changes that success bring.
+It involve new responsibilities, expectations, and stepping out of one’s comfort zone.

 Why do I struggle to stick to my goals?